mmistakes/minimal-mistakes/_posts/words/2018-11-03-gracehopper.md

 Pulse) to do the same thing and even demonstrated it on stage (see 1:08:01 in the [keynote video](https://www.youtube.com/watch?v=o7QO0VRTDUE)).

--  Just because it's not your plan doesn't mean it's not your destiny.
+>  Just because it's not your plan doesn't mean it's not your destiny.

--  "If I wasn't a black woman, I don't think I would have gotten this far.
+>  If I wasn't a black woman, I don't think I would have gotten this far.
-   Being underestimated was the best thing that has ever happened to me."
+   Being underestimated was the best thing that has ever happened to me.

 **Mariana Costa Checa** ([@mcostach](https://twitter.com/mcostach)), co-founder of [Laboratoria](http://www.laboratoria.la/) in Peru, was the Abie Award winner